AdamBromiley/rolymo/README.md

 - The [GNU Multiple Precision Complex Library](http://www.multiprecision.org/mpc/home.html) (MPC)

 ## Usage
 From the program's root directory, `make` compiles the `mandelbrot` binary.
-To enable arbitrary-precision support, the aforementioned GNU multiple-precision arithmetic libraries must be install to system.
+To enable multiple-precision support, the aforementioned GNU multiple-precision arithmetic libraries must be install to system.
 The package is then built with `make mp`.

 Run the program with `./mandelbrot`.
 By default, without any command-line arguments, the program outputs `var/mandelbrot.pnm` - a 550 px by 500 px, 24-bit colour Mandelbrot set plot.